Santoku vs. chef knife: Which is best for your kitchen

 Did you know there are knife blocks that sharpen knives?
 Read about in our Best Self Sharpening Knife Blocks.

 If you are looking for the best santoku knife, this one is an Amazon choice product with a high rating and nearly a thousand reviews.
 Being made by Wusthof, you know that it is a great brand (read our Wusthof knives review) and a quality knife.

 Which is the best chef’s knife?

-When it comes to these two knives either one will do the lion’s share of the cutting in the kitchen.
-What will come down to your decision is the price, look and the style of cutting you would like to do.
-For those of you that prefer a smaller knife the santoku is the way to go and for those of you who prefer a larger knife and have larger cuts a chef makes can’t be beat.
-While they will both be great with vegetables, herbs fruits and meats, you will will need to decide what tasks you will be performing with the knife and which one is best for you.
+When it comes to these two knives, either one will do the lion’s share of the cutting in the kitchen.
+What will come down to your decision is the price, look, and cutting style you would like to do.
+For those of you that prefer a smaller knife, the santoku is the way to go, and for those of you who prefer a larger knife and have larger cuts, a chef makes can’t be beaten.
+While they will both be great with vegetables, herbs, fruits, and meats, you will need to decide what tasks you will be performing with the knife and which one is best for you.